• Skip to primary navigation

 Soft cheese would be better if you plan to have it with this wine.

-It complements the taste of the wine.
+It goes with the taste of the wine.

-Additionally, cake and ice cream also make an excellent pair.
+Also, cake and ice cream also make an excellent pair.

 Dry zin